silentspring30/dao-ai-framework/funding_proposals.md

-Funding proposal
-Ocean Shipyard DAO framework proposal
-Metacartel proposal

-(i) the Ocean Shipyard DAO framework proposal
-(i) building from scratch on top of MolochDAO smart contracts (ii) the Metacartel DAO framework proposal might be to focus on (ii) building boosts on top of DAOhaus.

-### Decentralized AI Boost on top of DAOhaus
+### Decentralized AI to Ocean marketplace DAOhaus boost

-A Decentralized AI boost for DAOhaus to integrate assets such as data sets and AI models to oceans market place.
+A Decentralized AI boost for DAOhaus to provide the ability to publish assets such as data sets and AI models to oceans market place and earn royalities from the DAO.

 ## Problem